Salvation Army needs help with unprecedented holiday need

 “Due to the coronavirus, many available businesses have closed or decreased their resources, where the needs of The Salvation Army's population have dramatically increased,’’ Lee said in a press statement.

-The agency is distribution 100 bright kettles to individuals, businesses, corporations and civic groups throughout the county so that folks can compete in the peer fundraising challenge.
+The agency is distributing 100 kettles to individuals, businesses, corporations and civic groups throughout the county so that folks can compete in the peer fundraising challenge.

-On Friday, community leaders, including mayors, county officials and business leaders, met in Wentworth outside Mom’s Restaurant for the “Red Kettle Kick-off” with Lee and his staff.
+Community leaders, including mayors, county officials and business leaders recently met in Wentworth outside Mom’s Restaurant for the “Red Kettle Kick-off” with Lee and staff.

 "The amount we raise with Red Kettles will directly affect how many families we can serve all throughout the coming year.
 Our goal is to distribute 100 kettles with the hopes of raising enough money equivalent to the devastating loss we will feel from not having typical kettle donations,'' Lee said, adding that participating teams will be honored at the organization's annual dinner.

 To become a Red Kettle fundraiser, call Tee Price, chairman of the effort at 336-339-5137 or Susan Thompson at 336-552-3024 or Colleen Sovich at 336-349-4923.
-If you prefer to give directly to the Salvation Army, make checks payable to: The Salvation Army - Rockingham County 704 Barnes St, Reidsville, N.C. and include team name on the memo line.
+If you prefer to give directly to the Salvation Army, make checks payable to: The Salvation Army - Rockingham County, 704 Barnes St., Reidsville, N.C. and include a team name on the memo line.
 Or make a donation online at https://give.salvationarmycarolinas.org/redkettle2020_rockinghamcounty.

 ANGEL TREE